Borrin Foundation Justice Fellowship

 - You must be passionate about using the law to deliver social justice and have a lifelong commitment to justice and service.

-- Preference will be given to Fellows who are working to ensure access to justice for underserved communities in New Zealand, or working in an under-resourced area of law, or working in the Foundation’s strategic focus areas of criminal justice and family law.
+- Preference will be given to Fellows who are working to ensure access to justice for underserved communities in New Zealand, or working in an under-resourced area of law, or working in the Foundation’s strategic focus areas of criminal justice, family law or access to civil justice.

 - There is no upper age limit.
 Anyone who expects to be working in the law for another 10 years or more is welcome to apply.

 - It is envisaged that the Fellowship will involve a full-time commitment for a minimum of 6 months and a maximum of 12 months, which can be spread over a longer period (e.g. two 3 month periods spent on the Fellowship over a 2 year period).